notwa/lips/README.md

 In order of numerical value, with intended usage:

-* R0: always zero; cannot be changed. 'zero' is an acceptable alias.
+* ZERO: always zero; cannot be changed.

 * AT: assembler temporary. used by various pseudo-instructions. user may use freely if they're wary.